petehellyer/Neuroscience-Python-Course-Development/README.md

 You are expected to go trough the material in the following order:

-1. **Statistical theory and decision tree**: we prepared for you a brief overview of the main statistical tests and concepts, as well as a *decision tree* that directs you towards the most appropriate statisticals test to use based on your research question and data types.
-You should go through the theory of statistics as first task.
+1. **Statistical theory**: we prepared for you an overview of the main statistical tests and concepts.
+You should go through the Blackboard stats refresher as first task (provided here).
+In addition to the stats refresher, we provided to you more detailed stats material that you can use for reference if you need to, as well as a *decision tree* that directs you towards the most appropriate statisticals test to use based on your research question and data types

-    You can access a stats refresher at this [link](https://tinyurl.com/SEDICL) - to access you need to use your Imperial Email
+    You can access the stats refresher at this [link](https://tinyurl.com/SEDICL) - to access you need to use your Imperial Email

-    > **IMPORTANT**: to be able to complete the last day of the Python lectures (Lecture10 on statistics), you must have completed the statistical theory.
+    > **IMPORTANT**: to be able to complete the last day of the Python lectures (Lecture10 on statistics), you must have completed the stats refresher.
 You can work on the the other 9 coding lectures in parallel with the statistical theory, if you prefer.

 2. **Device set-up**: there are two documents called `Setup-Windows` and `Setup-Mac`.
 Follow the instructions in the document that correspond to your operative system.
 If you have any questions about the set-up specifically, you can join the **drop-in session with Dragos and Valentina on Thursday 6th of October from 4.30PM to 5.30PM**